 Marker series.
 This marker is included in the Medal of Honor Recipients, and the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Ohio Caverns (approx. 0.6 miles away); The Ludlow Road / The Ludlow Line (approx. 1.2 miles away); Mackachack Town (approx. 2.4 miles away); Squaw Rock (approx. 2.4 miles away); Jacob and Martha Boggs Johnson (approx. 2˝ miles away); Onion Ditch Bridge West Liberty Water Works (approx. 3.3 miles away); West Liberty Lion's Club Park (approx. 3.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Ohio Caverns (approx. 0.6 miles away); The Ludlow Road / The Ludlow Line (approx. 1.2 miles away); Who's in the Dog House? (approx. 2.3 miles away); They Lived Long on the Land (approx. 2.3 miles away); a different They Lived Long on the Land (approx. 2.3 miles away); Over a Century of Tours (approx. 2.3 miles away); a different marker also named They Lived Long on the Land (approx. 2.3 miles away); a different marker also named They Lived Long on the Land (approx. 2.3 miles away).
 Touch for a list and map of all markers in West Liberty.

 Categories. • Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers •

 More.
 Search the internet for Mt.
 Tabor Church / Mt.
 Tabor Cemetery.